geoffdavis/esphome-mitsubishiheatpump/README.md

 board](https://github.com/SwiCago/HeatPump/issues/13#issuecomment-457897457)
 via CN105.

-### Step 2: Use ESPHome 1.15.0-dev or higher
+### Step 2: Use ESPHome 1.15.0 or higher

-The code in this repository makes use of a number of features in the as-yet unreleased 1.15.0 version of ESPHome, including various Fan modes.
+The code in this repository makes use of a number of features in the 1.15.0 version of ESPHome, including various Fan modes.

 ### Step 3: Clone this repository into your ESPHome configuration directory